In The News: Foot Treatment Goes High Tech

 April 19, 2012

 When it comes to technology, Michael Mesic knows it’s important to be at the forefront.
-So when Health Canada approved laser treatment for toenail fungus and warts, he invested in the technology.
+So when Health Canada approved laser treatment for clearing of yellow toenails and warts, he invested in the technology.

 “There is a big need for this in Niagara, particularly with the aging population,” said Mesic, noting fungal infection of toenails is a common problem, and can usually be a tough problem to treat.
 The topical medications are often ineffective .
-The oral anti-fungal medications have a significant potential side effect profile, he said.
+The oral anti-fungal medications have a significant potential side effect profile, but simultaneous treatment with these medications and LASER is recommended, he said.

-When the Cutera Genesis Plus unit received approval from Health Canada last July for treatment of fungal toenails, warts and scars, he saw the advantages and brought a unit on line.
-The laser sends heat into the deep layers of the nail and nail bed, killing the fungus.
+When the Cutera Genesis Plus unit received approval from Health Canada last July for warts and the clearing of the nail in patients with fungal toenails, he saw the advantages and brought a unit on line.
+The laser sends heat into the deep layers of the nail and nail bed, and can result in a clear nail.
 There are about 10 of them available in Ontario, but Mesic says his was the first available on a full-time basis in the region.

-Mesic, who is one of Ontario’s longest trained foot specialists with 12 years education and residency training at the Cleveland Clinic, said early studies show success rates of about 70 percent for treatment, much higher than the success rate with most other alternatives.
+Mesic, who is one of Ontario’s longest trained foot specialists with 12 years education and residency training at the Cleveland Clinic, said early studies show success rates of about 70 percent for treatment.
 The service is just one of many offered at Canadian Foot Clinic and Orthotic Centre.
 Mesic, who takes pride in offering modern technology, is also the first facility to offer custom orthotics using a 3D laser casting scanner and offers a cold laser for treatment of soft tissue injury and pain.
 He also offers everything from routine and diabetic foot care, to ingrown toenail correction procedures.